How to Spend 3 Days in Florence - A Guide for First-Time Visitors

 Evening

-Sunset views from Piazzale Michelangelo (and San Miniato al Monte church!)
+Sunset views from Piazzale Michelangelo (or San Miniato al Monte church!)

 While you’re still in Oltrarno, plan on catching an incredible sunset over the city.
 You have two main viewpoints, one very popular and one much lesser-known, but equally impressive.